Category

 A stop order becomes active once the market price reaches a pre-determined stop price.
 At that point, it converts into a market order and is filled at the best available price.
 If the market price does not reach the stop price, the order will not be executed.
 Keep in mind that a stop order does not guarantee a specific fill price, as it is executed as a market order.
 For a set price limit to stop losses, consider using a stop-limit order instead.

-Buy Stop Order: If the current market price is $50 and you place a buy stop order at $55
+Current market price is $50, you place a buy stop order at $55.

 • When the market price rises to $55, the buy stop order is triggered.